noxonsu/unifactory/README.md

 # for devops
 1. merge to master
-2. push build to https://github.com/appsource/dex  (html files)
+2. push build to https://github.com/appsource/dex  (html files). use codespace at least 16gb ram, use proper nodejs version (see .nvmrc).
 3. push build to https://github.com/noxonsu/definance (see readme)